Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Application

-The resulting clusters are shown in \cref{fig:applicationClusters}, for an ad-hoc choice of six clusters.
-Even though no information on the locations of the airports is used, the resulting groups of airports exhibit strong geographical characteristics.
-This confirms our initial intuition on the importance of flight connectivity and meteorological influences. \cref{fig:applicationChiHist} shows that the extremal dependence of large delays is much stronger within the identified clusters than between different clusters.
-In the following we focus on the cluster in the South around Texas; similar analyses can be conducted for the other clusters.
-The existence of a (regular) flight connection between two airports defines a natural graph, which we denote by $G_{\text{flight}}$ and show in the left panel of \cref{fig:applicationGraphs}.
+The resulting clusters are shown in \cref{fig:applicationClusters}, for an ad-hoc choice of \valNClustersWord{} clusters.
+Even though no information on the airport locations is used, the resulting groups exhibit strong geographical proximity, supporting our intuition on the importance of flight connectivity and meteorological factors. \cref{fig:applicationChiHist} shows that the extremal dependence of large delays is much stronger within clusters than between different clusters.
+In the following we focus on the southern cluster around Texas, consisting of $\valNAirportsCluster{}$ airports, which is particularly stable even when modifying the number $k$ of clusters and threshold value $p$; similar analyses can be conducted for the other clusters.
+The IATA codes of this cluster are given in \cref{table:IATAsChosen}.
+The existence of a (regular) flight connection between two airports defines a natural graph, denoted by $G_{\text{flight}}$ and shown in the left panel of \cref{fig:applicationGraphs}.